richardwestenra/richardwestenra.github.io/README.md

 ### Development

 Install Ruby (with rbenv ideally), then run `bundle install` to install dependencies.
-Then run `bundle exec jekyll serve` to start development.
+Then run `bundle exec jekyll serve --livereload` to start development.

 ### Hosting